Documenting the American South Logo

 ZENO PONDER:

-Yeh.
+Yeah.
 They were deputies under J. Hubert Davis and he was running against my brother who was not a sheriff and had no right to carry a gun.
-And it was not easy, you know, to take charge with bare knuckles so I didn't try it bare knuckles.
+And it was not easy, you know, to take charge with bare knuckles, so I didn't try it bare knuckles.
 I tried it with my gun.
 Because under the law I was in charge, to use whatever force necessary to maintain order.

-BILL FINGER:
+WILLIAM FINGER:

 This is at the voting place, you're talking about.